 Check out our Facebook page for more event information:

-With great caution, we will be proceeding with pasture walks this summer.
+With safety precautions in place, we will continue with pasture walks this summer.
 We are not encouraging people to travel far from home, and limiting the scope of promotion.
 We should be able to attend and host these events safely as they rank very low on the risk level charts.
 We are doing short events, outside, with hand sanitizer and masks on hand, while utilizing fence posts to measure and maintain social distance.

 That being said, they will be attended at your own risk and comfort.
 They may also be cancelled if conditions require it - state/county mandates change or with host comfort.

 Please feel free to share and contact grazing planner, Rachel Bouressa, with any questions.